Rolex Explorer II, ref 226570 (Black dial)

 Rolex Explorer II is celebrated as a durable, functional and understated watch.
-Designed for cavers and polar explorers, its 24-hour hand and fixed bezel help distinguish day from night in environments with little or no sunlight.
+Designed for cavers and polar explorers, its 24-hour hand and fixed bezel help distinguish day from night in environments with little or no sunlight, or indeed, constant sunlight.
 Introduced in 2021 to mark the model’s 50th anniversary, the current Rolex Explorer II Ref.
 226570 features a contemporary design with several key updates.

-- Case: The 42mm Oystersteel case has slightly slimmer lugs than its predecessor, providing a more balanced feel on the wrist.
+• Case: The 42mm Oystersteel case has a slightly broader lug width at 22mm, than its predecessors 21mm, providing a more balanced feel on the wrist.
 It maintains a 100-meter water resistance rating.

-- Dial: The watch is available with either a black or white (“Polar”) dial.
-The Polar version features a matte finish and black-framed indices and hands, while the black dial has polished white gold hands.
+• Dial: The watch is available with either a black or white (“Polar”) dial.
+The Polar version features a matte finish and black-framed indices and hands, while the black dial has polished white gold hands and indices.
 Both use Rolex’s proprietary Chromalight lume for enhanced legibility in low light.

 Pros and cons.